Become part of our PRiSMA family and receive interesting news about light & color, new products, webinars and much more in our free PRiSMA newsletter!

 Studies at a Glance

-Numerous studies have shown that the composition of light has a measurable influence on our day-night rhythm, our performance, and our cellular health.
-BluCynk utilizes this knowledge to optimize the effect of available light.
+Numerous studies have shown that the composition of light has a measurable impact on our circadian rhythm, our performance, and our cellular health.
+BluCynk® uses this knowledge to specifically modulate the available light.

 Concentration in the Right Light

 This systematic review study examined the relationship between light and cognitive performance.
-Short-wave, bright light sources in the morning—i.e., blue-toned daylight—had a significant effect: they increased alertness, shortened reaction times, and promoted mental acuity.
+Short-wave, bright light sources in the morning—i.e., blue-dominant daylight—had a particularly significant effect: they increased alertness, shortened reaction times, and promoted mental alertness.

 Blue Light: Between Rhythm and Risk